 This is your journey just as much as it is your child's.
 We are here to encourage and listen to your concerns and observations.
 These will highlight where you believe your child is and how they learn best.
 You are their first teacher, and we are here to empower you along this journey together.

-If you are not interested in teacher-led activities our Homeschool Curriculum & Support options are excellent.
+If you are not interested in teacher-led activities our Homeschool Curriculum & Tutoring options are excellent.
 Here is what is included:

 $75/Month + $150 Registration fee